learn-co-curriculum/precollege-summer-advanced-web-design-track/day-01/README.md

 ##SWBATS

+### HTML
++ Understand the structure of an HTML Document
++ Use HTML tags to create webpages

+### CSS
++ Use CSS selectors to style elements
++ Use CSS selectors to position/layout resources
++ Utilize Bootstrap into their projects

 ### JavaScript Basics
-+ Display text in the console
++ Use the JavaScript console in their web browser
 + Perform math with JS
-+ Declare JavaScript variables
++ Declare and assign value to JavaScript variables
 + Declare JS constants
-+ Understand JS datatypes
++ Understand and use JS datatypes
-+ Execute string concatenate
++ Execute string concatenation
 + Utilize string methods
-+ Execute string concatenate
 + Understand datatype conversion and why/when to use it
 + Use different types of dialogue boxes like alert and prompt
 + Understand comparison and logic operators